aq7zo/CCINFOM-S24-2-PhishNet/README.md

 A Java + MySQL desktop application for reporting, tracking, and analyzing cybersecurity incidents such as phishing attacks, phone scams, ransomware, and identity theft.
 Developed as a database application project for **CCINFOM S24** at De La Salle University – Manila (Term 1, A.Y.
 2025–2026).

-**Group 2:** Hallare, Zach Benedict I. · Campo, Benette Enzo V. · Martin, Kurt Nehemiah Z. · Ravelo, Georgina Karylle P.
+**Group 2:** Hallare, Zach Benedict I. · Campo, Benette Enzo V. · Martin, Kurt Nehemiah Z.

 ---